Calton Hill: Buildings and structures

 The Old Calton Burial Ground was the first substantial development on Calton Hill and lies on the south-western side of the hill.
 The philosopher David Hume is buried there.
 His tomb is engraved only with the year of his birth (1711) and death (1776), on the "simple Roman tomb" (a relatively large monument) which he prescribed.
 The Political Martyrs' Monument is also in the burial ground.
 This is in memory of five campaigners for political reform and universal suffrage who were convicted of sedition and sent in 1793 to Botany Bay, Australia.

 On the west side of Calton Hill is the street named Calton Hill.
 Agnes Maclehose, better known as Robert Burns' Clarinda, lived at number 14 and died there in 1841.
 Burns, Scotland's national poet, sent Clarinda many verses over several years in unsuccessful (it is believed) attempts to seduce this beautiful married lady.
+Series 6 of the BBC Television series A House Through Time, shown in 2026, describes the history and inhabitants of a five-story building at 20/22 Calton Hill.